bowman-lab/PopShift/README.md

 mamba create -n docking -c conda-forge smina vina
 ```

-we have run into an issue with using vina from `conda-forge` source; in particular, we found [there was a bug](https://github.com/ccsb-scripps/autodock-vina/issues/90) that produced pretty significant variability in docking scores given the same pose, which is pretty bad for this application where the scores themselves are being used. we also noticed another bug whereby sometimes, seemingly at random across thousands of docking runs, a handful of poses will be given an extra 10-15 kcal/mol of favorability. there are several other energy function bugs on their issue tracker that this could be. until the version on conda forge is greater than `1.2.4` we'd recommend compiling the `develop` branch of [vina hosted on github](https://github.com/ccsb-scripps/autodock-vina), following their install instructions for [building from source](https://autodock-vina.readthedocs.io/en/latest/installation.html#building-from-source), focusing on the python bindings since that's the only part of the install used by `docking_parallel.py`.
+we have run into an issue with using vina from `conda-forge` source; in particular, we found [there was a bug](https://github.com/ccsb-scripps/autodock-vina/issues/90) that produced pretty significant variability in docking scores given the same pose, which is pretty bad for this application where the scores themselves are being used.
+We also noticed another bug whereby sometimes, seemingly at random across thousands of docking runs, a handful of poses will be given an extra 10-15 kcal/mol of favorability. there are several other energy function bugs on their issue tracker that this could be. until the version on conda forge is greater than `1.2.4` we'd recommend compiling the `develop` branch of [vina hosted on github](https://github.com/ccsb-scripps/autodock-vina), following their install instructions for [building from source](https://autodock-vina.readthedocs.io/en/latest/installation.html#building-from-source), focusing on the python bindings since that's the only part of the install used by `docking_parallel.py`.

 note if you are trying to get the right compilers available you can install those from conda forge via the `compilers` repository. here's an example install line:
 ```